On the existence of strong proof complexity generators: Feasibly infinite sets

 \section{Feasibly infinite $\np$ sets}

 Two natural ways how to make Conjecture \ref{conj} weaker and hence more tractable are to either allow generator $g$ from a larger class of functions than just p-time computable or to restrict the requirement of the finiteness only to a subclass of all $\np$ sets.
-We have seen in Theorem \ref{1.7.23a} that finding $g$ in exponential time would imply $\np \subset \eee$ so such a weakening is definitely interesting although it may not advance proof complexity.
+The proof of part 2 of Theorem \ref{1.7.23a} shows that finding $g : \nn \rightarrow \{0,1\}^{n+1}$ computable in exponential time would imply $\np \subset \eee$ (it would be that $rng(g) \in \eee$ and the argument works the same) so such a weakening is definitely interesting although it may not advance proof complexity.
 In this section we look at how to restrict sensibly the class of $\np$ sets in the conjecture.

 We have seen one such restriction in the Introduction (classes $Res^P_g$).
 There is, however, another natural restriction of the class of $\np$ sets in the conjecture possible.
 Take a sound theory $T$ whose language extends that of $\tpv$ consider the class of all $\np$ sets $A$ such that the infinitude of $A$: